How To Fix A Sagging Roof: Signs It's Sagging, Repair Cost, & More

 Dangers of Ignoring a Sagging Roof

-Sagging roofs is a serious business.
+Sagging roof repair is serious business.
 If left unaddressed, a sagging roof can lead to costly damage and safety issues.

 A drooping roofline is a sign that the structure supporting your roof is compromised in some way.
 Rafters, trusses, or other framing may be damaged, rotting, or improperly installed.
 The longer you ignore the sag, the more severe the underlying issues will likely become.
 Water can pool in low spots, leading to leaks, mold growth, and rot.